ronaldtorres/website/about.md

 - [8fit](https://8fit.com/): Mobile developer in 2014 and 2015
 - [Redbooth](https://redbooth.com/): iOS developer in 2013 and 2014

+## Values 🌱

+Here's a list of values that I believe in and that drive most of my decisions and passions in life:

+- **Genuineness:** I trust things and people when they are authentic, when they don't try to make up a false appearance.
+I often come across banal elements on the Internet, and I find it hard to put trust on them.
+Since I believe in being authentic, I seek authenticity myself.
+If feel bad, have flaws, did something wrong, or feel wonderful, that's what I share with others.
+I don't expect the same from others, nor I'd push them to do so.
+- **Openness:** I believe in the value of being open and sharing our learnings, mistakes, work, and experiences with others.
+This is a value that I learned from my experience doing open source work and I think it applies to other areas.
+I try to be open and direct when talking to people, when dumping thoughts on my blog, or having discussions on GitHub.
+When openness is reciprocal, it inspires wonderful interactions between people.

+Nowadays, we often try to share a non-genuine version of ourselves on the Internet.

 ## Event organization 🎟

 For two years, I used to organize a conference in Barcelona for app designers and developers [ADDC](https://addconf.com):